Teen Open Water SCUBA Camp

 - Visit and go behind the scenes of the North Carolina Aquarium

-- Earn twenty hours of community service credit
+- Earn a total of 20 hours of community service credit

 Camp tuition includes: lodging, all meals from dinner on the first day to breakfast on the last day, 24-hour same-gender adult supervision (5:1 camper to staff ratio), admission to all activities, all equipment, professional scuba instruction, transportation including pickup and drop off from the Wilmington International Airport (ILM), community service certificate, Sea Turtle Hospital donation, Sea Turtle Camp t-shirt and memorable group photo.
 Campers are responsible for round trip airfare to ILM or transportation to Topsail; mask, fins and snorkel; and additional money for snacks or souvenirs.